 Sec.
-16-114. - Enforcement and penalties.
+16-1154. - Enforcement and penalties.

 - (a) Enforcement.
 It is City Arborist's and his/her designee duty to enforce this section.
 The City Arborist and his/her designee has the authority to revoke, suspend, or void any development permit and the authority to suspend all work on a site or any portion thereof. - (b) Violation and penalties.
-Any The person, firm, or corporation responsible for violating any of the provisions of this section may be deemed guilty of an ordinance violation. wherein eEach tree cut, damaged, or poisoned shall constitute a single separate offense and the responsible party shall be subject to a fine up to \$1,000 per tree.
-The owner of any property upon which a violation exists, and any builder, contractor, agent who may have assisted in the commission of any violation, is guilty of a separate offense.
+The person, firm, or corporation responsible for violating any of the provisions of this section may be deemed guilty of an ordinance violation.
+Each tree cut, damaged, or poisoned shall constitute a single offense and the responsible party shall be subject to a fine up to \$1,000 per tree.
 The Dunwoody Municipal Court has jurisdiction to try offenses to these regulations. - (c) Appeal.
 Any person aggrieved or affected by any decision of the City Arborist or his/her designee relating to the application of this section may appeal to the Community Development Director for relief or reconsideration within 30 days from the date of the adverse determination by the City Arborist.
 Decision by the community development director made pursuant to this division may be appealed to the zoning board of appeals (ZBA) by filing a request with the community development director within 30 days of the community development director's decision.